UniBreakfast/crud-of-increasing-complexity/0012-object-in-browser/README.md

 ## How to perform CRUD operations?

-There's no UI in this simplest implementation, so we'll have to use some kind of JavaScript REPL here.
-It can be a browser console, Node.js REPL or any kind of JavaScript sandbox offline or online.
-I personally prefer Chrome DevTools console, but I won't use anything browser specific here.
-So to perform CRUD operations we'll input JavaScript code to our runtime of choice to evaluate it.
+There's no UI in this simplest implementation, so we'll have to use a browser console.
+I personally prefer Chrome DevTools console, but I won't use anything Chrome specific here.
+So to perform CRUD operations we'll input JavaScript code to our console to evaluate it.

 ### Create (one)